 It seems everyone has gone nuts over coconut oil (pun intended) and it’s for good reason.
 There are many uses for coconut oil and tons of surprising ways to incorporate this natural anti-aging ingredient into your daily beauty routine.
 What’s so great about coconut oil and how can you use it?

 First, coconut oil is inexpensive and can be found in your grocery store.
 Now, I recommend and personally use extra virgin organic coconut oil and I suggest you do the same.
 You don’t want any additional additives – just pure coconut oil and it’s only a dollar or two more.
 You may also notice that it looks more like Crisco than an oil.
 Don’t worry, once you warm it between your hands or in the microwave, it quickly dissolves into a clear recognizable oil.

 Some people swear by ingesting and/or cooking with coconut oil because it contains lots of easily digestible, fat-soluble vitamins: A (good for the immune system), D (for strong bones and teeth), E (anti-aging) and K (blood clotting), but that is for another post/time.
 Today we are going to just talk about beauty uses.

 Coconut oil is completely safe for most skin types.
-The Vitamin E in coconut oil has strong antioxidant properties for the skin and can provide some protection against UV rays, free radicals and it aides in the regeneration of collagen for the face.
-Wrinkles be damned!
+The Vitamin E in coconut oil has strong antioxidant properties for the skin and can provide some protection against UV rays (still wear sunscreen), free radicals and it aides in the regeneration of collagen for the face.

 20 Anti-Aging Uses For Coconut Oil